Prince97983/Prince-Kumar-_2410031091_IILM-GN/JAVA-PALB/README.md

 # JAVA PALB (Training Subject)

-This Repository is For subject JAVA PALB
+This repository is for the JAVA PALB subject (4th Semester, 2nd Year).
-, 4th semester , 2nd year